charlesknapp/charlesknapp/README.md

 ### Let's Chat

-Always happy to talk shop — payments, marketplaces, auth, or whatever you're building.
+Always happy to talk shop!
+Payments, marketplaces, auth, or whatever you're building.
 You can also just go see the work live at **[PlayerBay](https://www.playerbay.com)**.

 <p>
   <a href="https://www.playerbay.com" title="Visit PlayerBay">